meltano/handbook/README.md

 1. Create an `images` folder in your handbook section.
 1. Add photos to this folder.
 1. You can refer to them with `images/filename.jpg` in your pages.

+### Add Table of Contents to a Page

+The TOC is managed through the `jekyll-toc` gem.
+You can read about its configuration [here](https://github.com/toshimaru/jekyll-toc#customization).

+This can be added to handbook pages by setting `toc: true` in the front matter at the beginning of the document.

 ## Check for Broken Links